assemblee-virtuelle/semapps/src/middleware/packages/webhooks/README.md

 ### Through a secured endpoint

-`POST` to the `/webhooks` endpoint as a logged-in user, providing the action that will be handled by this endpoint as JSON (it must be in the list of `allowedActions` in the settings).
+`POST` to the `/webhooks` endpoint as a logged-in user, providing the action that will be handled by this endpoint as JSON.

 ```
 POST /webhooks HTTP/1.1